 Was Walt Disney Anti-Semitic?

-The big recurring question hovering over Walt's life is whether or not he was racist, in particular prejudiced against Jews.
-There are four main facts that have been used to suggest that Walt was anti-Semitic.
+The big recurring question hovering over Disney's life is whether or not he was racist, in particular prejudiced against Jews.
+There are four main facts that have been used to suggest that Disney was anti-Semitic.
 First is the cartoon Der Fuehrer's Face, in which Donald wears a Nazi uniform, although this film was government-appointed propaganda.
-Secondly, in the late 1940s and early 1950s, Walt was a member of the Motion Picture Alliance for the Preservation of American Ideals.
-This anti-Communist organisation had many anti-Semitic members, yet though Walt freely associated with people with known racial prejudices, it does not prove he was prejudiced himself.
+Secondly, in the late 1940s and early 1950s, Disney was a member of the Motion Picture Alliance for the Preservation of American Ideals.
+This anti-Communist organisation had many anti-Semitic members, yet though Disney freely associated with people with known racial prejudices, it does not prove he was prejudiced himself.

 An earlier faux pas was made in 1933, when one scene of The Three Little Pigs showed the Big Bad Wolf disguised as a stereotyped Jewish peddler.
 This film was one that Walt was keenly involved in making and had complete control over, yet at the time racial insensitivity was common throughout Hollywood.
 On later releases, this scene was replaced.

 The most serious lapse in judgement occurred in December 1938.
-Walt gave German propaganda filmmaker Leni Riefenstahl3 a tour of the Disney Studios, at a time when the Hollywood Anti-Nazi League was publicly calling for her visit to be universally boycotted.
-Walt was politically naïve, uninterested in world politics.
-He did not read newspapers; he had no real political leanings other than a profound hatred of Communism.
+Walt Disney gave German propaganda filmmaker Leni Riefenstahl11 a tour of the Disney Studios, at a time when the Hollywood Anti-Nazi League was publicly calling for her visit to be universally boycotted.
+Disney was politically naïve, uninterested in world politics, did not read newspapers, he had no real political leanings other than a profound hatred of Communism.
 His publicly expressed opinion about the Second World War was that '[America] should let 'em [Europeans] fight their own wars'.
 Although he had visited Germany on his European tour of 1935, he largely felt that world affairs were not his concern, other than the loss of revenues the closure of the European markets represented.

-So was Walt racist?
-In his defence, he employed several Jews at the studio and some were given positions of authority.
-These included Joe Grant, head of the model department, production manager Harry Tytle and Herman 'Kay' Kamen, one of Walt's closest friends who handled all Disney merchandise from 1933, the principal source of income for the studio.
+So was Disney racist?
+In his defence, Walt employed several Jews at the studio and some were given positions of authority, including Joe Grant, head of the model department, production manager Harry Tytle and Herman 'Kay' Kamen, one of Disney's closest friends who handled all Disney merchandise from 1933, the principle source of income for the studio.
 Walt is also known to have donated money to numerous charities, including the Hebrew Orphan Asylum of the City of New York, Yeshiva College, the Jewish Home for the Aged and the American League for a Free Palestine, although some have argued that these donations were attempts to clear his name.

 What Recurring Themes Occur in Walt Disney Productions Made in his Lifetime?